 The Paris Agreement requires all Parties to set out mitigation and adaptation plans in a Nationally Determined Contribution (NDC) document submitted to UNFCCC.
 Every five years, nations are required to submit a revised NDC in which progress towards achieving the purpose of the Agreement must be reported.
 To get an overview of the how the world’s nations are planning to adapt and to determine the role of Nature-based Solutions, we conducted an in-depth textual analysis of the adaptation components of all 167 NDCs submitted by Parties to the Paris Agreement.
 Our analysis is limited to the current NDCs; other national plans (e.g. National Adaptation Plans or National Adaptation Plans of Action) will be added in due course.
-To explore the NDCs, please scroll down.
-Please download our draft guidelines for revision of the NDCs.
+Please let us know what you think about our draft guidelines for revision of the NDCs, which is based on this analysis.

 NDC status vs nations